david-fong/lib.dom-aria/README.md

 # lib.dom-attributes

-This project adds typings for attributes that are _not_ reflected as DOM properties in major browsers.
-For attributes that are in scope and deprecated, it seeks to make that clear via documentation rather than omitting them from the generated output.
+This project adds typings for attributes that are _not_ reflected as DOM properties by all major browsers.
+For such attributes which are deprecated, it seeks to make that clear via doc comments rather than omitting them from the generated output.

 It uses [microsoft/vscode-custom-data](https://github.com/microsoft/vscode-custom-data) (the same source of information used for VS Code's HTML and CSS autocomplete suggestions and hover documentation).